White phosphorus munition: 2023 Israel–Lebanon border clashes and 2024 invasion

 Amnesty International and Human Rights Watch accused Israel of using white phosphorous artillery shells indiscriminately in its attack in Dhayra, Lebanon on October 16, that injured at least nine civilians, and that it was unlawful.
 Amnesty is investigating this and other potential violations of international humanitarian law by all parties in the region.
 The claim was confirmed by The Washington Post, which identified two white phosphorus shell casings made in the United States.

 By 6 March, the National Council for Scientific Research in Lebanon said 117 white phosphorous bombs had been dropped on southern Lebanon.
 Israel says that they have been using the substance to create a smokescreen on the battlefield; however, it has been alleged that its use was an attempt by Israel to make the land uninhabitable in the future.

 According to a confidential report prepared by the government of one of United Nations Interim Force in Lebanon's contributing countries that was reviewed by the Financial Times, on 13 October multiple white phosphorus munitions were fired within 100 metres of a UNIFIL base, injuring 15 peacekeepers, after an incident where Israeli Merkava tanks had broken into the base and stayed for 45 minutes.

+2026 Israeli assault on Lebanon

+On March 9, 2026, Human Rights Watch reported that Israel had used white phosphorus in its attacks on Lebanon, in violation of international law.
+Human Rights Watch verified and geolocated eight images showing white phosphorus being deployed on a residential part of town.